lucpizz/portfolio-two/README.md

 3. Project_Images directory

-   - Screenshots of webpages for Qurantine-Recipe-Machine, Password-Generator
+   - Screenshots of webpages for Qurantine-Recipe-Machine, Password-Generator, and Rate-IT

 ---